 Now, if you don’t know anyone at all, or if you haven’t known anyone for a couple of years, then obviously you’re gonna need to work on that first before you have the potential to raise capital.
 Obviously, you can get over this by partnering with someone else who does this, but this is specifically for you trying to raise capital yourself… The answer is going to be time.

-Joe, for his first deal, knew his investors for 2 to 10 years.
+Joe, for his first deal, knew his investors for two to 10 years.
 So these weren’t people that he just met in the past couple of months.
-It was people that he had built a relationship with over 2 to 10 years, and they trusted him enough with their money to invest in his real estate deals.
+It was people that he had built a relationship with over two to 10 years, and they trusted him enough with their money to invest in his real estate deals.

-This episode has been more of a (I guess) story time, whereas this next episode is going to be pretty technical and into the details on the structures.
+This episode has been more of an (I guess) storytime, whereas this next episode is going to be pretty technical and into the details on the structures.